Abdul-moiz123/Software-Testing-Simulation/README.md

 Process Status: IN CONTROL
 ```

-it means no plotted point violated the application's calculated point-level control limits.
+it means no plotted point crossed the application's calculated point-level control limits.

-It does not guarantee perfect quality.
+This does **not** mean the process is perfect.

+It means the observed points did not violate those control limits.

 ---

-## OUT OF CONTROL
+## 🔴 OUT OF CONTROL

 If the application displays: